-- I. Game schedules are generally prepared in advance of the Captain's meeting for each sport.
-Schedules are distributed to all teams, and the Captain's Meeting is the only opportunity to exchange schedules with another team.
-Once the Captain's meeting has completed, schedule changes will only be considered for extreme circumstances and where all parties agree to make the change. - 2.
-Check with the Intramural Office regarding deadlines for upcoming schedules and events.
+Game schedules are generally prepared in advance of the captain's meeting for each sport.
+Schedules are distributed to all teams, and the captain's meeting is the only opportunity to adjust schedules.
+Once the captain's meeting has completed, schedule changes will only be considered for extreme circumstances and where all parties agree to make the change.